formkiq/docs.formkiq.com/docs/getting-started/quick-start.md

 If the region you want to use is not listed, follow the [Install with SAM CLI](#install-with-sam-cli).

+In addition to most AWS Regions, FormKiQ Core is also available to install using SAM CLI into the **AWS GovCloud (US) West** region; however, it is not currently available for **AWS GovCloud (US) East**.

+FormKiQ Core does not currently support **AWS China** installations, mainly due to a mismatch in the AWS product versions available.

 :::note
 NOTE: For FormKiQ Pro and Enterprise users, you'll find a similar single click installation URL in your custom [GitHub](https://github.com) repository you were provided.
 :::